Table of Contents

 Improves Number Sense and Conceptual Understanding

-Developing number sense and conceptual understanding through math talks is essential for the kids success in mathematics.
+Developing number sense and conceptual understanding is essential for the kids success in mathematics.

 Number sense is the ability to see patterns and relationships between numbers, to work flexibly with operations and procedures, to recognize order and relative quantities, and to utilize estimation and mental computation.
 (Lowber & Lamberg)